nguyenhieu283/Music_web/public/README.md

 	- With of PHP 7.1, some OS distributions may require you to manually install the PHP JSON extension.
 When using Ubuntu, this can be done via apt-get install php7.1-json.
 	- Since php 5.4 or higher, we don't need xampp or wampp server.
 Use the following command to start development server: php artisan serve

+3. Config
+	- Add app/Http/Controller directory to the classmap in composer.json